bartificer/programming-by-stealth/docs/pbs49.md

 }
 ```

-For the sub-set of keys that are valid JavaScript names you can use the shorter dot notation to access object members.
-The above access examples can be re-written like so:
+For the subset of keys that are valid JavaScript names, you can use the shorter dot notation to access object members.
+The above access examples can be rewritten like so:

 ```javascript
 // access a value directly